 Lincoln High School will be governed by our Associated Student Body (ASB).
 The ASB is made up of both elected and appointed school-wide and class officers.
-Student representatives of the ASB are responsible for planning school-wide and class events, assemblies, after school activities, building positive school culture and improvements, fundraising, managing the ASB budget, and acting as the representative to building administration.
+Each class will be represented by a council of students who will be selected in the fall.

 Associated Student Body (ASB) Funds

 An Associated Student Body (ASB) is a formal organization of students, including sub-component or affiliated student groups, formed at each public school within Seattle Schools.
 The programs of the ASB are any optional, noncredit, extra-curricular activity conducted in whole or in part by or on behalf of an ASB, during or outside regular school hours, within or outside school grounds and facilities and conducted with the approval of the school district or under the official designee to whom authority has been delegated to act on behalf of an ASB or sub-component group.
-ASB programs and activities must be of a cultural, athletic, recreational or social nature.
+ASB programs and activities must be of a cultural, athletic, recreational or social nature benefitting the ASB.

 Money generated or collected, including fundraising proceeds, in conjunction with ASB activities, is public money which must be deposited into the ASB Fund.
 ASB public money may only be used for optional, noncredit, extra-curricular events and activities of a cultural, athletic, recreational, or social nature.

-Erma Meekins-Hill, ASB, Trust Analyst
+ASB, Trust Analyst